 How to Observe Yom Kippur by Aaron Eby

-• Sukkot is October 29th, 2023, and it starts at sundown.
+• Sukkot is the evening of Mon, Oct 6, 2025 – Mon, Oct 13, 2025, and it starts at sundown.
 Here is a Sukkot Field Guide.
 There is a special dinner a couple hours before the sun goes down, and this is a time where the Jewish people will eat at least once a day in a tabernacle, and sleep in it.
 It is kind of like an outdoor camp site structure (Sukkah.)
 It is also a time where everyone is commanded to be happy.

 Sukkot and the Festival of the Nations BY: Toby Janicki